-Each country page includes "Quick Facts," a statistical profile that includes the country's main economic and demographic indicators.
+The "Quick Facts" section of each country page is a statistical profile that includes the country's main economic and demographic indicators.
 To facilitate comparisons among countries, the GDP and GDP per capita figures in the "Quick Facts" section have been adjusted to reflect purchasing power parity (PPP).
 Caution should be used in interpreting changes in these figures over time, as PPP conversion rates are subject to regular revision by the International Monetary Fund and the World Bank.
 In order to provide accurate estimates of annual and five-year GDP growth rates, these figures have been calculated using constant U.S. dollars for the most recent available years.
-Exact definitions and sources for each category of data reported are as follows:
+Exact definitions and sources for each category of data reported are as follows.

-Population: 2018 data from International Monetary Fund, World Economic Outlook Database, April 2019.
-For some countries, other sources include the country's statistical agency and/ or central bank.
+Population: 2019 data from World Bank, World Development Indicators database midyear estimates, which count all residents regardless of legal status or citizenship.
+For some countries, other sources include the country's statistical agency and/or central bank.

 GDP: Gross domestic product (total production of goods and services) adjusted to reflect purchasing power parity.
-The primary source is International Monetary Fund, World Economic Outlook Database, April 2019.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2020.
 The secondary source for GDP data is Economist Intelligence Unit, Data Tool.
 Other sources include a country's statistical agency and/or central bank.

 GDP growth rate: The annual percentage growth rate of real GDP derived from constant currency units.
 Annual percent changes are year-on-year.
-The primary source is International Monetary Fund, World Economic Outlook Database, April 2019.
-Secondary sources include World Bank, World Development Indicators Online; Economist Intelligence Unit, Data Tool; and a country's statistical agency and/or central bank.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2020.
+Secondary sources include Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2020; and a country's statistical agency and/or central bank.

 GDP five-year average annual growth: The average growth rate measured over a specified period of time.
-The five-year annual growth rate is measured using data from 2014 to 2018 based on real GDP growth rates.
+The five-year annual growth rate is measured using data from 2015 to 2019, based on real GDP growth rates.
 The primary source is International Monetary Fund, World Economic